Most Common Air Conditioner Problems Homeowners Face

 Air Conditioner Parts That Are Prone To Break

 Your AC has dozens of electrical components.
-Malfunction in one part can make your unit run inefficiently or not at all.
-All these items are subject to wear and tear:
+A malfunction in one part can make your unit run inefficiently or not at all.
+All these items are subject to wear and tear.

 Air filters aren’t electrical, but these “lungs” of your AC help clean the air that flows within your space.
 If the filters hold too much dust, your unit must work harder to keep your home cool.
 You should change your filter at least every three months.